dashbase/dashbase-quickstart/README.md

 ```
 docker service ps {{ SERVICE NAME }} --no-trunc
 ```
 This will output information on the state of the service, or any errors during the service initiation process.
-Address the issues and redeploy the stack.
+Address the issues and re-deploy the stack.
 ```
 docker stack deploy -c {{ STACK YAML }} {{ STACK NAME }}
 ```